 How often do governors come into the school and what do they do?

-Governors attend regular meetings each term with Ms Nicholls to discuss items under three main topics: Resources (such as Finance and Grounds) and Curriculum (reviewing data, workbooks, identifying gaps or trends and discussing/agreeing how to address those gaps and trends).
+Governors attend regular meetings each term with Mrs Doherty to discuss items under three main topics: Resources (such as finance and grounds) and curriculum (reviewing data, workbooks, identifying gaps or trends and discussing/agreeing how to address those gaps and trends).

 Each governor has a responsibility in one or more of these areas.
 Some governors also have a responsibility to get to know and monitor different areas of teaching, numeracy or literacy for example, and to attend lessons and get to know the pupils and their needs.
 Other very important areas that the governors help to monitor include Health & Safety and Special Educational Needs and we attend training courses so that we know how to make a worthwhile input in these areas.